People's Mojahedin Organization of Iran: Post-U.S. invasion of Iraq (2003–2016)

 In May 2003, during the Iraq War, the Coalition forces bombed MEK bases and forced them to surrender.

 This resulted in at least 50 deaths.
 (Note: It was later revealed that the U.S. bombings were part of an agreement between the Iranian government and Washington.)
-The US forces disarmed Camp Ashraf residents.
+The US forces then disarmed Camp Ashraf residents.
 In the operation, the U.S. reportedly captured 6,000 MEK soldiers and over 2,000 pieces of military equipment, including 19 British-made Chieftain tanks.
 Following the occupation the U.S. did not hand over MEK fighters to Iran.
 The group's core members were for many years effectively confined to Camp Ashraf, before later being relocated to a former U.S. military base, Camp Liberty, in Iraq.
 Then-Secretary of Defense Donald Rumsfeld and Vice President Dick Cheney argued that the MEK should be used against Iran.
 They were then placed under the guard of the U.S. Military.
 Defectors from the MEK requested assistance from the Coalition forces, who created a "temporary internment and protection facility" for them.
-In the first year these numbered "several hundred", mainly Iranian soldiers captured in the Iran-Iraq war and other Iranians lured to the MEK.
+In the first year these numbered "several hundred", mainly Iranian soldiers captured in the Iran–Iraq War and other Iranians lured to the MEK.
 In all, during the period of US control, nearly 600 members of the MEK defected.

 In June 2004, Donald Rumsfeld designated the MeK as protected persons under the Fourth Geneva Convention. and signed a formal ceasefire agreement.
 Since 2009, when the Iraqi government became openly hostile to MEK, the U.S. led efforts to get the group's members out of Iraq.
 After it was no longer designated as a terrorist group, the US was able to convince Albania to accept the remaining 2,700 members who were brought to Tirana between 2014 and 2016.

-Separate to events in Iraq, the organization launched a free-to-air satellite television network named Vision of Freedom (Sima-ye-Azadi) in England in 2003.
+Separate to events in Iraq, the organisation launched a free-to-air satellite television network named Vision of Freedom (Sima-ye-Azadi) in England in 2003.
 It previously operated Vision of Resistance analogue television in Iraq in the 1990s, accessible in western provinces of Iran.
 They also had a radio station, Radio Iran Zamin, that was closed down in June 1998.
 In 2006, an EU freeze on the group's funds was overturned by the European Court of First Instance.

 In 2010 and 2011 Ali Saremi, Mohammad Ali Haj Aghaei and Jafar Kazemi were executed by the Iranian government for co-operating with the MEK.